sjud/leptos_tauri_from_scratch/README.md

 ```html
 <link data-trunk rel="rust" data-wasm-opt="z" data-bin="leptos_tauri_from_scratch_bin"/>
 ```
-Tells trunk we want to use compile our wasm to be small `opt="z"` and that our binary will be named `"leptos_tauri_from_scratch_bin"`.
-We need to specify a that our binary will be a different name then our project name because we are also going to library wasm file and if we don't differentiate here then `cargo tauri` will get confused.
-More specifically two artifacts will be generated, one for the lib and the other for the binary and it won't know which to use.
+Tells trunk we want to compile our wasm to be small with `opt="z"` and that our binary will be named `"leptos_tauri_from_scratch_bin"`. <br>
+We need to specify a that our binary will be a different name then our project name because we are also going to get a wasm file from our library and if we don't use different names then `cargo tauri` will get confused. <br>
+More specifically two wasm artifacts will be generated, one for the lib and the other for the binary and it won't know which to use.
 <br><br>
-Let's create a favicon that we referenced.
+Create a favicon that we referenced.
 ```
 mkdir public && curl https://raw.githubusercontent.com/leptos-rs/leptos/main/examples/animated_show/public/favicon.ico > public/favicon.ico
 ```
-The other parts of the html, are standard setting a charset to utf-8 and the viewport content will be helpful when building for mobile.
 <br><br>
 Let's create a tauri configuration file.
 ```sh